 Returning home, you will have unforgettable tales to tell and stories to share with your family and friends.
-Take our free App for iPhone and Android with you and share your photos on the ActiveMe facebook page.
+Share your photos on the ActiveMe facebook page.
 A hard task, but we have tried to narrow down the ever changing Top 25 Best Things to See and Do in Killarney below.
 Choose your favourites based on your interest, ability and time available!!!

 Head to the magnificent Killarney National Park!
-Walk, cycle, run or take a Jaunting Car (Pony and Trap) through this vast, majestic park and spot a deer from the last remaining indigenous herd of Wild Red Deer in Ireland that roam here freely!
+Walk, cycle, run, on horseback, take a Boat Tour or Jaunting Car (Pony and Trap) through this vast, majestic park.
+See if you a spot a deer from the last remaining indigenous herd of Wild Red Deer in Ireland that roam the park freely!
 The magnificent White Tailed Sea Eagles once called Killarney home before they became extinct during the Victorian age of hunting lodges on the shores of Killarney Lakes, such as Lord Brandons Cottage and Dinis Cottage.
 Reintroduced to Killarney National Park in 2007, these birds are making a great come back, and now locals and visitors cherish the opportunity to catch a rare glimpse of the White Tailed Eagle while on or around the lakes.

-Only a short distance from Killarney town, take a Pony and Trap along the winding, scenic mountain pass of the Gap of Dunloe which allows you to truly immerse in the spectacular beauty of the area.
+The full tour consists of a short bus trip from Killarney to the Gap of Dunloe, a spectacular glacial mountain valley that you can walk, cycle or take the famous Pony and Trap trip (paid separately) along the winding valley floor passing several lakes.
 Don’t forget to make a wish standing on the ‘Wishing Bridge’, a picturesque old bridge that folklore says will make your wishes come true!
-From here you descend into the remote Black Valley and onto Lord Brandons Cottage, an old Victorian hunting lodge and now a lovely Cafe.
+From the end of the valley you descend into the remote Black Valley and onto Lord Brandon’s Cottage, an old Victorian hunting lodge and now a lovely Cafe, where you take one of the most amazing guided boat tours in the world through the Killarney National Park and Lakes.

-A short stroll from Lord Brandons, you can return to Killarney on one of the worlds oldest tourist boat trips, the 250 year old journey from Lord Brandon’s Cottage to Ross Castle on the lakes of Killarney.
-This is bar far one of the most memorable tours in Killarney and tour operators can arrange the entire trip, it will not disappoint!!!
-Alternatively, you can also Rent a Bike in Killarney, cycle the Gap of Dunloe and put your bike into the boat for the return journey or continue on cycling through the Black Valley, Molls Gap and back to Killarney, one of Irelands best cycling routes.
-One final alternative, brings you walking the Kerry Way walking trail on the Old Kenmare Road before the boat back to Killarney.
+Alternatively, you can also Rent a Bike in Killarney, cycle the Gap of Dunloe and book your bike into the boat for the return journey or continue on cycling through the Black Valley, Molls Gap and back to Killarney, one of Irelands best cycling routes.
+One final alternative, allows you to walk the Kerry Way walking trail on the famous Old Kenmare Road to Lord Brandon’s before the boat back to Killarney.

 Visit the exquisite 19th Century Victorian Mansion, Muckross House and Gardens that are set amidst the breathtaking beauty of Killarney National Park.
 The Muckross